Department of Art

 The Jacquelyn Friedman and Marvin Saltzman Fund in Art provides supplemental monies for painting supplies for students who for economic reasons may be hindered from working to their full potential.
 Any undergraduate student with need, regardless of major, enrolled in a Department of Art painting class during the fall and/or spring semesters is eligible.
 Students should see their course instructor for further information.

 The department possesses outstanding facilities for the teaching of both art history and studio art in the Hanes Art Center.
 The building houses state-of-the-art facilities for image projection required in art history.
 Specialized classrooms for art practice include large studios for painting, drawing, and mixed media.
 A dedicated space is available for installation projects.
-The John C. Henry Studio is a wonderfully spacious 3,325 square foot laboratory providing ambient work space for a variety of printmaking processes.
-Studios for photography include both wet (black and white and color) and digital photography and a dedicated shooting studio.
+The John C. Henry Printmaking Studio is a wonderfully spacious 3,325 square foot laboratory providing ambient work space for a variety of printmaking processes.
+Studios for photography include both wet (black and white) and digital photography and a dedicated shooting studio.
 The digital laboratories at UNCChapel Hill are Mac-based, with the most current software needed for work in photography (including large-scale output), video, and digital/electronic media.
 Students enrolled in studio art classes have 24-hour access to these laboratories.
 In addition, the 17,686 square-foot Art Lab, located 1.8 miles north of the Hanes Art Center (108 Airport Drive), houses the department's sculpture facilities.